Java Heap Space Error: Causes, Detection, and Monitoring Solutions

 Memory Leaks: The Sneaky Problem

 The most common cause is code that holds onto objects it no longer needs.
-These leaks start small but grow over time, eventually eating up all available memory.
+These leaks start small but grow over time, and a memory leak keeps unnecessary references alive so the garbage collector cannot reclaim that memory.
 Here's what typically goes wrong:

 Here's a classic example of trouble: